D.C. Experience Scholarship

-The stipend for this scholarship covers the recipient’s housing accommodations for a 12-week period from May to August 2020 with Washington Intern Student Housing (WISH), a non-refundable room deposit, as well as travel expenses up to $500.
+The stipend for this scholarship covers the recipient’s housing accommodations for the Summer, Spring, or Fall semester with Washington Intern Student Housing (WISH), a non-refundable room deposit, as well as travel expenses as outlined by Drake’s travel expense policies.
 Funds will be paid directly to the third party.

 Recipients will be responsible for any room damages incurred during their stay.